vjelic/rocprofiler-compute-glog-fork/README.md

 To create a standalone binary, run the following commands:
 * `cd docker`
-* `docker compose -f docker-compose.standalone.yml run standalone`
+* `docker compose -f docker-compose.standalone.yml up --force-recreate -d && docker attach docker-standalone-1`

 You should find the rocprof-compute.bin standalone binary inside the `build` folder in the root directory of the project.